 Here are a few core advantages of partnering with third-party, client-side Workday consultants to maximize the success of your integration projects…

-Bringing in a third-party consultant, however, allows you to effectively manage your staff’s workload, keeping them engaged in the process without spreading your resources too thin.
+However, bringing in a third-party consultant allows you to effectively manage your staff’s workload, keeping them engaged in the process without spreading your resources too thin.

-Quality consultants have years of experience working with a wide variety of clients, which means they bring insights from different companies and industries when they work on your project.
+Quality consultants have years of experience working with various clients, which means they bring insights from different companies and industries when they work on your project.

 Seeing how other businesses do things means they can offer suggestions on best practices that are proven to work, common mistakes you should avoid, and out-of-the-box solutions to problems you might be too close to see.